Updated at 3:58 p.m. ET

 Police protection was increased at synagogues in the eastern German cities of Leipzig and Dresden after the incident, German news service DPA reports.
 Federal police also reinforced security at train stations and airports in central Germany and on routes to Poland and the Czech Republic.
 Deutsche Bahn announced that Halle's main train station was closed.

 German federal prosecutors have taken over the investigation of the case, according to Spiegel.

-This is a developing story.
-Some facts reported by the media may later turn out to be wrong.
-We will focus on reports from police officials and other authorities, credible news outlets and reporters who are at the scene.
+This is a breaking news story.
+Some things reported by the media will later turn out to be wrong.
+We will focus on reports from officials and other authorities, credible news outlets and reporters who are at the scene.
 We will update as the situation develops.